 A local family-owned funeral home moved into this historic building shortly after opening in the 1970s.
 The business was well-respected and served the surrounding community for decades.
 A series of unfortunate events struck the family, eventually leading to the property becoming seized by the Internal Revenue Service for unpaid taxes.
 Usually, once this happens, the property is sold and the proceeds are used to pay the tax debt.
 However, given the rural location of the funeral home, the property was never sold.

-The old funeral home suffers from years of neglect.
-Water damage can be found throughout the building which has collapsed portions of the roof and made the floors weak.
-Cobwebs stretch across the dark hallways inside to the chapel and the casket display room.
+The old funeral home suffers from years of neglect and is condemned.
+Water damage can be found throughout the building, portions of the roof have collapsed, and made the floors weak.
+Cobwebs stretch across the dark hallways inside the chapel and the casket display room.
 In the rear of the building, an embalming room sits in total darkness.
 Old caskets, funeral records, furniture, embalming chemicals, and even cremated remains were left inside.
-Today, the funeral home remains abandoned and there are no plans for the property.
+Today, the building remains abandoned and there are no plans for the property.

 Check out the Abandoned Central YouTube channel for a video of this exploration below.

 Thank you for reading.
 I appreciate your support.
 Please share the blog with your friends.